 Winners will be announced just before or at the annual CAMWS meeting.

-Registration for this exam is due by November 1, 2017.
-To register for the contest, complete this Contest Registration Form.
+Registration for this exam is due by January 20th.
+To register for the contest, complete this Exam Registration Form.
 Please note that a $2 non-refundable fee underwriting the costs of the examination is required for each contestant.